 Programs and Initiatives Women's DiversiTEA

-Each year Intercultural Programs invites Westmont's women students, staff, and faculty to gather in fellowship and explore the intersection of ethnic, gender and faith identity.
+Each year Intercultural Programs invites Westmont's women students, staff, and faculty to gather in fellowship and explore the intersection of racial/ethnic, gender and faith identity.
+We hope you'll join us for this incredible event.

 The event is FREE and light refreshments are served.